 Love is an illusion…Or so it seems to Madeleine.

-Stranded during a storm while chasing down her mother’s ex-boyfriend and the money he stole only confirms her suspicion.
+Stranded during a thunderstorm while chasing down her mother’s ex-boyfriend and the money he stole only confirms her suspicion.

-Set in rural France, Gathering Storm is a standalone suspenseful romance featuring a sexy protective hero, dark family secrets, and a thrilling conclusion.
+Set in the beautiful French countryside, Gathering Storm is a standalone suspenseful romance featuring a sexy sinful hero, dark family secrets, and a heart-racing conclusion.

 Read the first chapter now…